nadithdharmasena/ConnectFS/README.md

 ## How can I use ConnectFS?

+_Note that this program has only been tested on MacOS._

 Begin by cloning this repository, navigating into your local repo folder, and running the following command.

 `cmake CMakeLists.txt`